zextras/tech-doc/source/_includes/_adminpanel/_domains/dls.rst

 configure it.

-In the first tab you can give a name, an address, and a description to the distribution list; in the second add *Members* by simply writing the e-mail addresses in the test field.
+In the first tab you can give a name, an address, and a description to the distribution list; if you want a dynamic mode, that automatically populates the list's members, refer to section :ref:`ap-dl-dyn`.

+In the second add *Members* by simply writing the e-mail addresses in the test field.

 .. hint:: E-mail addresses are auto-completed while typing.

-In the third tab, advanced settings can be configured, including the option to send notification to new members and the presence of the distribution list in the GAL.
+In the third tab, advanced settings can be configured, including the option to notify new members that they have been added to the list and the presence of the distribution list in the GAL.
+Owners can be added to the list: they will see the lists of which they are owners in a dedicated menu item, where they can edit some details and the members (see Section :ref:`usage-dls`).

 The last tab recaps the settings: now you can either go back to any of the previous tabs and change some of the settings, or proceed to